#435: PyPI Security Transcript

 33:22 It's a topic that comes up a lot.

-33:24 And like, I can tell you personally from experience that writing a little loop to increase download counts is super easy.
+33:23 And like, I can tell you personally from experience that writing a little loop to increase download counts is super easy.

 33:32 Interesting.

-33:34 Like write a wild true pip install something and like you'll drive up download counts that will be meaningless in the grand scheme of things.
+33:32 Like, write a wild true pip install something and like, you'll drive up download counts.

-33:41 So you could say, well, maybe make it like, it's got to have, you know, a thousand distinct IP addresses, but then, you know, if you own a botnet, then you're good to go.
+33:41 So you could say, well, maybe make it like, it's got to have, you know, a thousand distinct IP addresses.

-33:49 Okay.
+33:48 Okay.

-33:50 Fair.
+33:49 Fair.

-33:55 Today we have a mechanism where we don't advertise new packages that have been there for, I think under a week to any kind of crawlers.
+33:55 Today, we have a mechanism where we don't advertise new packages that have been there for, I think, under a week to any kind of crawlers.

 34:05 So any search engine crawlers.